 This business guide discusses what steps landowners can take to prevent such rights of way being acquired over their land, and what happens if an application is made to have the route added to the Definitive Map.
-A separate document (NFU Business Guide 402) deals with claims for rights of way over land based on historic documentary evidence, for which different considerations apply.

 This document is intended to provide a general overview of the law in this area, and is not intended to be a substitute for independent legal advice.
 NFU members can obtain free initial legal and professional advice from NFU CallFirst on 0370 845 8458.
+This document also does not consider the position where an application is made to add a route to the Definitive Map on the basis of historic documentary evidence.
+That is considered in NFU Business Guide 402, which can be downloaded from the NFU website or ordered from NFU CallFirst.

 It is possible to bring a claim based on a shorter period of use, or in a situation where the right to use the right of way has not been brought into question under the common law rules.
-These cases depend on their own facts, but generally speaking, where the period of use is less than 20 years the Court may
+These cases depend on their own facts, but generally speaking, where the period of use is less than 20 years the Court is